 Clearly, personal branding is a vital part of any job search.

-But in the two decades since personal branding got a name, job seekers have been faced with thousands of publications and reams of web pages overloaded with misinformation about personal branding.
+But ever since personal branding got a name, we’ve been faced with an overload of information and misinformation about it.
 How do job seekers know what to believe?

 Misguided voices and talking heads bombard job seekers with noise and flash about personal branding.
 It’s no wonder people are confused.
 Let me set you straight regarding some of the worst offenders:

 “Personal branding is just a passing fad soon to be replaced by the next best thing.”